AdobeDocs/dynamic-media-classic.en/help/using/deploying-video-websites-mobile-sites.md

 See [Publish video](deploying-video-websites-mobile-sites.md#publishing_video).

 After publishing, you can obtain video thumbnail URLs in Detail View in the URLs and Embed Code panel.
-Select **[!UICONTROL Copy URL]** to the right of the video thumbnail so you can copy its URL.
+Select **[!UICONTROL Copy URL]** to the right of the video thumbnail so you can copy its associated URL.

 ### Modify poster frames in video viewers {#modifying-poster-frames-in-video-viewers}